prody/ProDy-website/tutorials/clustenmd_tutorial/anmd.rst

-.. d:
+.. _anmd:

-Simulation and Analysis
+ANMD Simulation and Analysis
 ===============================================================================

 First, we will make the following necessary imports ProDy_, NumPy_, and Matplotlib_